Browser Automation

 os (Literal['win', 'mac', 'lin'], optional): Generate headers for a specific OS

-By default, BrowserSession returns a Chrome browser.
+By default, BrowserSession returns a Firefox browser.

 To create a Firefox session, use the chrome shortcut instead:

->>> page = hrequests.firefox.BrowserSession()
+>>> page = hrequests.chrome.BrowserSession()

 BrowserSession is entirely safe to use across threads.